Light

 A light source that shines a cone-shaped light in a specific direction from a specific point.

-- Features: Creates concentrated lighting effects by adjusting the light
+- Features: Creates concentrated lighting effects by adjusting the light's

 angleand outer softness (exponent).

 ColorMaterial is not affected by light and outputs only a single color.
-To see lighting effects, you must use a glossy/textured material such as PhongMaterial or PBRMaterial.
+To see lighting effects, you must use a glossy or textured material such as PhongMaterial or PBRMaterial.

 3. Practice: Diverse Lighting Configuration